 Undergraduate Research Restart

 Beginning October 14, 2020, undergraduate students may resume on-campus research with the approval of their supervising principal investigator (PI).
-Under Research Level 3 guidelines, undergraduates can only return to campus research spaces if adding additional people to a team does not exceed the 50% workforce density limit or social distancing policies (maintaining 6′ separation at all times and adhering to a density of 1 person per 125 sq ft of research space).
-Like all on-campus researchers, undergraduate students must be assigned to a shift (or cohort) schedule, following the schedules in place for the spaces where they will work, to minimize the risk of COVID-19 transmission.
+Under Research Level 2 guidelines, undergraduates can only return to campus research spaces if adding additional people to a team does not exceed the 70% workforce density limit or social distancing policies (maintaining 6′ separation at all times and adhering to a density of 1 person per 125 sq ft of research space).

 All undergraduate researchers will also be required to consent to regular proactive community testing at UT, both before resuming in-person research and at least once every 14 days thereafter.
 Each college, school, or unit (CSU) retains ultimate decision-making authority over whether to allow undergraduate students to resume on-campus research this fall and how to prioritize requests.